 Student Organization FAQs

-Upperclass students who are eligible for EV funding must complete the 2019-2020 application on AnchorLink between August 23rd and September 13th, 2019 at 11:55 pm.
-First-Year and Transfer students must complete the application between September 30th and October 18th, 2019.
+All rising sophomores, juniors, and seniors who are eligible for EV funding must complete the 2020-2021 application on AnchorLink between April 1st and April 30th, 2020 at 11:45 pm.
 After the application closes, it will not reopen until the next academic year.
 Students may apply for funding for up to three organizations that they are involved in or plan to be involved in.

 You are eligible to apply for EV funding if you are an undergraduate student currently eligible for financial aid.
 If you are an international student who does not receive financial aid, please email email@example.com to see if you are eligible.